Libensemble/libensemble/docs/platforms/summit.rst

 - num_nodes (int, optional) – The number of nodes on which to submit the run.

-- ranks_per_node (int, optional) – The number of resource sets per node.
+- procs_per_node (int, optional) – The number of resource sets per node.

 It is recommended that the user defines a resource set as the minimal configuration of CPU cores/processes and GPUs.
 These can be added to the ``extra_args`` option